-This laptop is specially made for full-time artists if that is your and you see the value in a pro-grade display and a workstation like power, no doubt the Asus ProArt Workstation Pro is the right laptops for you.
+This laptop is specially made for full-time artists if that is your and you see the value in a pro-grade display and a workstation-like power, no doubt the Asus ProArt Workstation Pro is the right laptop for you.

 But if you are a beginner and just learning digital art, you don’t necessarily need all the Pro features this laptop has and it is better to look for more affordable options on this list.

 With that said, here is the variant that we recommend for most artists.